 Stakeholder Analysis Beyond a Single Project

-A stakeholder engagement matrix offers powerful project management insights for a single project, but it is even better when used across your organization and over time.
+A stakeholder engagement matrix offers powerful project management insights for a single project, but it is even better when used across your organisation and over time.

 This allows the identification of trends for stakeholder engagement in upcoming projects, allowing better planning of stakeholder management.